Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 • thyroiditis.

 The method is completely safe and extremely informative.
-After it, there is no need for CT or MRI.
+After this, there is no need to undergo a CT or MRI.

 Ultrasound is performed using an external sensor.
-The patient lies down on the couch and throws his head back, while the doctor examines the gland through the surface of the neck.
-There may be discomfort during the procedure due to the uncomfortable position of the head.
+The patient lies down on the couch and tilts his head back, and the doctor examines the gland through the surface of the neck.
+Discomfort may occur during the procedure due to awkward head position.

-This study is extremely important for the health of men due to the threat of the possible development of rectal cancer.
-In the list of oncological pathologies, this disease occupies 10% of all cancers in men in the world.
-Lung cancer has been in the first place for many years.
+This study is extremely important for a man's health due to the threat of possible development of colorectal cancer.
+In the list of oncological pathologies, this disease accounts for 10% of all cancer cases in men in the world.
+Lung cancer has been in first place for many years.

 Ultrasound of the intestine allows you to identify serious pathologies: